spring-academy/spring-enterprise-guides/labs/01-advisor-install/workshop/content/00-workshop-overview.md

 ## Prerequisites

-Before you begin, make sure you have:
+In this workshop, we have already set up the environment to contain all the pre-requisites you need to install and run Application Advisor.
+If you are trying to replicate this lab in your own environment, you will need to make sure you have:

 - A Broadcom Artifactory token (stored in `ARTIFACTORY_TOKEN` environment variable), follow steps to retrieve the [Artifactory Token](https://techdocs.broadcom.com/us/en/vmware-tanzu/spring/tanzu-spring/commercial/spring-tanzu/guide-artifact-repository-administrators.html#access-enterprise-subscription).
 - Java version 23 or lower installed